McAshesha/McAshesha/README.md

 ## About Me

-I'm an 18-year-old Java enthusiast with over 5 years of hands-on experience in the world of programming.
+I'm a Java enthusiast with over 5 years of hands-on experience in the world of programming.
 My journey began with Java, and since then, I've crafted a diverse range of projects.

 ## 💻 What I Do